Ezekiel 41 – Measuring the New Temple

 And it was made with cherubim and palm trees, a palm tree between cherub and cherub.
 Each cherub had two faces, so that the face of a man was toward a palm tree on one side, and the face of a young lion toward a palm tree on the other side; thus it was made throughout the temple all around.
 From the floor to the space above the door, and on the wall of the sanctuary, cherubim and palm trees were carved.

 a.
-It was made with cherubim and palm trees: The design of palm trees has been frequently noted before in Ezekiel’s temple, and was also noted Solomon’s temple (1 Kings 6:29-35).
-The design of cherubim was prominent in both the previous tabernacle and temple (Exodus 25:18-22 and 26:1; 1 Kings 6:23-35).
+It was made with cherubim and palm trees: The design of palm trees has been frequently noted before in Ezekiel’s temple, and was also featured in Solomon’s temple (1 Kings 6:29-35).
+The design of cherubim was prominent in both the previous tabernacle and temple (Exodus 25:18-22, 26:1; 1 Kings 6:23-35).

 i.
 “In these figures aspirations of life and prosperity (palm) and security (cherubim) coalesce.
 In Israelite thought, the divine resident of this house was the source of both.”
 (Block)

 b.
 Each cherub had two faces…the face of a man…and the face of a young lion: We learn from Ezekiel 10:14 (and Revelation 4:7) that cherubim have four faces.
 Here, two of the four faces are noted and depicted in the design.

 i.
 “It is interesting to notice the two types of life represented by the two faces of the cherubim, one being a man and the other a young lion.
 Interpreted by the earlier symbolism of the prophecy, this suggested perfect realisation of created life, and its perfect exercise in kingly dominion.”
 (Morgan)